oracle/accelerated-data-science/docs/source/user_guide/pipeline/quick_start.rst

   Get more information about deleting pipelines and pipeline runs by running ``%pipeline delete -h``

-To delete a pipeline run, provide the pipeline run OCID
+To delete a pipeline run, use the pipeline run OCID

 .. code-block:: shell